 - Genetically engineered are not a natural species and may not even be from a single genus.
 They are not the result of natural selection.
 They are created by humans who alter the DNA within the cells.
 The advantages of using genetically engineered tilapia in aquaculture are the carefully studied tolerances, resistances and rates of growth; as well as the benefits created in the lab.
 These advantages are nearly identical for every lab-created fish.
 A good example is the YY Sex Determining Chromosome Nile male.
 It should also be noted that it is currently illegal to sell genetically engineered tilapia as a food source in the United States.

-Of the five kinds of tilapia above, the most misrepresented are the hybrids.
-Dealers of tilapia fingerlings seem to have a problem using the word hybrid, even if the rules of naming fish are pretty clear.
-If a person crosses two different tilapia together, they can call it whatever they like, except for the common names of pure strains specified in the taxonomy of tilapia.
-So names like Apple Snacker, and Tasty Fin are okay, but not names that include words like Nile or Blue, such as Green Brook Nile or Midwest Blue.
-If however, someone really insists on using words like Nile or Blue in the name of their hybrid fish, they are supposed to add the word "hybrid" at the end of the name.
-So instead of calling it a Pumpkin Nile, they are required to call it a Pumpkin Nile Hybrid.
+Of the five categories of tilapia above, the most misrepresented are the hybrids.
+Dealers of tilapia fingerlings seem to have a problem using the word hybrid even if the rules of scientific naming are pretty clear.
+Whenever a person crosses two different tilapia together they can call it whatever they like except for the common names of pure strains specified in the taxonomy of tilapia.
+So names like Apple Snacker and Tasty Fin are okay but not names that include words like Nile or Blue such as Rocky River Nile or Midwest Blue.
+If however, someone really insists on using words like Nile or Blue in the name of their hybrid fish they are supposed to add the word "hybrid" at the end of the name.
+So instead of calling it a Pumpkin Nile they are supposed to call it a Pumpkin Nile Hybrid.

-A good example of improper naming is the White Nile Hybrid.
-Most tilapia sellers drop the word hybrid from the description and just call them White Nile, but this is a deception.
-Truly white Nile tilapia are a one-in-a-hundred-thousand pure strain albino mutation.
-Some sellers are correctly calling this fish the "Rocky Mountain White" which is perfectly acceptable because it doesn't use the common name of any pure strain specified in the taxonomy of tilapia.
+A good example of improper naming is the White Nile hybrid.
+Most tilapia sellers simply drop the word hybrid from the description and call them White Nile, but this is a little deceptive.
+Naturally occurring white Nile tilapia are a one-in-a-hundred-thousand pure strain albino mutation.
+To their credit, a few tilapia sellers are referring to their white tilapia hybrid with names like "Rocky Mountain White" which is perfectly acceptable because it doesn't use the common name of any pure strain specified in the taxonomy of tilapia.

-The White Nile Hybrid tilapia fingerlings being sold online were created as a hybrid cross between a Blue female and a Nile male.
-The people who created them made a marketing decision to drop the required hybrid word from their name.
-By doing this, they falsely represent that their tilapia fingerlings are a naturally occurring species found in the taxonomy of tilapia.
-And by inference, have the same tolerances, resistances and rates of growth as the pure strain.
+The White Nile hybrid tilapia fingerlings currently being sold online is thought to be a cross between a Blue tilapia female and a Nile tilapia male.
+The people who create them make a marketing decision to drop the word "hybrid" from the name.
+By doing this, they incorrectly represented that their tilapia fingerlings were a naturally occurring species found in nature and listed in the taxonomy of tilapia and by inference have the same tolerances, resistances and rates of growth as their pure strain namesake.

-The very same marketing lie exists about Red Nile Tilapia.
-Until recently, Red Nile Tilapia were sold by their proper name of Red Tilapia.
-But somewhere along the way, an Internet seller thought it would be more profitable to add the word Nile to the name, and everyone followed suit.
-But make no mistake, the tilapia fingerlings being marketed as Red Nile on the Internet are all hybrid crosses between several species, including Nile, and have no scientific studies to back up their stated tolerances, resistances, or rates of growth.
+The very same marketing omission exists with Red Nile tilapia.
+Until recently, Red Nile tilapia were sold by their proper name of Red Tilapia.
+But somewhere along the way an Internet marketeer thought it would be more profitable to add the word Nile to the name and everyone else followed suit.
+But make no mistake, the tilapia fingerlings being marketed today as Red Nile on the Internet are all hybrid crosses between several species.
+They are tilapia "mutts" and there are no scientific studies to back up their stated tolerances, resistances, or rates of growth.

 Speaking of studies, I actually do have a study that is very well cited and proves that Red tilapia are nothing more than a mishmash of several species and cannot be reliably used in aquaculture.
-It was originally published at Auburn University, and is available online courtesy of the University of Arizona's College of Agriculture and Life Sciences.
-Here is a link to download the paper in .rtf format.
-It may go straight into your downloads folder, but don't worry, it's from a safe university source.
+It was originally published at Auburn University and can be downloaded courtesy of the University of Arizona's College of Agriculture and Life Sciences in rtf format.

 Under optimal conditions, tilapia eggs hatch about 48 hours after they are fertilized.
 For about seven days they develop inside of their mother's mouth then emerge as tiny tilapia fry.
 For the next 34 weeks they continue to grow at an incredible rate, after which their growth drops off considerably.
 This pattern of growth is one of the most important aspects that you need to understand before you buy tilapia fingerlings, and the topic that I will attempt to explain below.